PennLINC/grmpy2022/analyses/CurationProcess.md

 - Performed [twenty fifth](https://github.com/PennLINC/grmpy2022/tree/master/analyses/Validation25) run of the group.
 Realized we could not rename ASL variants due to CuBIDS/BIDS issues, as the m0 scan names had to match the ASL scans, but both would not necessarily have their variant renamings corresponding/matched.

    Actions:  Revereted back to how things were at Validation22.
-Proceeded to run CuBIDS-apply, not renaming any ASL variants, but simply purging ASL scans with numvol less than 60.
+Proceeded to run CuBIDS-apply, not renaming any ASL variants, but simply purging ASL scans with numvol less than 60 (2 scans).

 - Performed [twenty sixth](https://github.com/PennLINC/grmpy2022/tree/master/analyses/Validation26) run of the group.